Alfredo Bryce Echenique

+Alfredo Marcelo Bryce Echenique (19 February 1939 – 10 March 2026) was a Peruvian writer.
+He wrote numerous books and short stories; he was best known for his 1970 work A World for Julius.
+At the time of his death, he was considered to be the last living representative of the Latin American Boom, although he has also been categorized as being part of post-boom literature.

-Early days
+Early life and education

-Bryce was born to a Peruvian family of upper class, related to the Scottish-Peruvian businessman John Weddle Bryce (1817 in Edinburgh - 9 March 1888), ancestor of the Marquesses of Milford-Haven and of the Duchesses of Abercon and Westminster.
-He was the third son and the fourth of the five children of the banker Francisco Bryce Arróspide and his wife, Elena Echenique Basombrío, granddaughter of the former President José Rufino Echenique.
+Alfredo Bryce Echenique was born in Lima on 19 February 1939, to a family of bankers.
+He was the great-grandson of José Rufino Echenique, who served as the country's president in 1851–1855.

-Bryce studied elementary education at Inmaculado Corazón school, and high school at Santa María school and Saint Paul's College, a British boarding school for boys in Lima.
-Upon the wish of his family, Bryce Echenique studied law at the National University of San Marcos, where he obtained his degree in 1964.
-His literary interest nevertheless prevailed and so, shortly afterwards, he completed a parallel Bachelor of Arts in literature with a thesis on Ernest Hemingway in 1963.
-In 1988 he adopted Spanish nationality without losing his Peruvian one.
+Bryce attended elementary school at the Colegio Inmaculado Corazón.
+At age 15, he entered the San Pablo British boarding school.
+He attended the National University of San Marcos, where he graduated in law and completed a parallel Bachelor of Arts in literature with a thesis on Ernest Hemingway.
+He went on to receive a doctorate in literature from the Sorbonne in Paris.

 Literary career

 Life in France

-He received a grant from the French government which, like many other Latin American authors of the boom period, led him to Paris in 1964.
-At the Sorbonne he studied classic and contemporary French literature for two academic year.
+Bryce moved to Paris in 1964.
+At the Sorbonne, he studied classic and contemporary French literature for two academic years.

 Throughout Europe

-Between 1965 and 1966 he subsequently lived in Peruggia, Mykonos and Germany, where he moved to study German thanks to a grant from the Goethe-Institut.
+Between 1965 and 1966, he subsequently lived in Perugia, Mykonos, and Germany, where he moved to study German with a grant from the Goethe-Institut.

 Back in France, recognition and PhD in Peru

-Bryce returned to France and taught Spanish in a school at Le Maurais from 1967 to 1968.
-This year, he published his first book Huerto Cerrado and the next year became a lecturer of Latin American literature at Paris Nanterre University and since 1971 at the Sorbonne.
-In 1970 he had been published A World for Julius.
+Bryce returned to France and taught Spanish in a school in Paris's Le Marais district from 1967 to 1968.
+In 1968, he published his first book Huerto cerrado; also in 1968 he began to lecture on Latin American literature at Paris Nanterre University and from 1971 on at the Sorbonne.
+In 1970, he published the novel A World for Julius, the work for which he was best remembered; it was translated into English by Dick Gerdes in 1992, and a motion picture adaptation was released in 2021.

-In 1972 he was awarded the Peruvian National Prize for Literature and in 1973 he entered as an assistant lecturer to the University of Vincennes (Paris VIII).
-A few years later in 1975, Bryce received a Guggenheim grant and obtained a master's degree in comparative literature from Vincennes.
+In 1972, he was awarded the Peruvian National Prize for Literature and in 1973, he entered as an assistant lecturer to the University of Vincennes (Paris VIII).
+A few years later in 1975, Bryce received a Guggenheim fellowship and obtained a master's degree in comparative literature from Vincennes.
 In 1977, he returned to Peru and received his doctoral degree from San Marcos University with a thesis on Henry de Montherlant.

 Return to France

-In 1980 he moved to Montpellier in Southern France, where he entered the Paul Valéry University Montpellier 3 as a professor.
+In 1980, he moved to Montpellier in Southern France, where he entered the Paul Valéry University Montpellier 3 as a professor.